-Jefferson School of Nursing students Tanya Bronzell-Wynder, Theresa Moran and Sung Whang have been awarded 2015 Carpenter Community Nursing Fellowships!
+Jefferson College of Nursing students Tanya Bronzell-Wynder, Theresa Moran and Sung Whang have been awarded 2015 Carpenter Community Nursing Fellowships!
 The Carpenter Community Nursing Fellowship provides an introductory and competitive fellowship program in community-based and public health nursing for current and recently graduated nursing students of all levels.
 The program will introduce Fellows to newly emerging nursing career opportunities, develop Fellows’ leadership skills, and provide Fellows mentors to support their future career path.

-Amanda Paul, a Nurse Anesthesia student in Jefferson’s School of Nursing (JSN) has been selected to participate in the American Association of Nurse Anesthetists (AANA) PR Committee’s Student Mentoring Program.
+Amanda Paul, a Nurse Anesthesia student in Jefferson’s College of Nursing (JSN) has been selected to participate in the American Association of Nurse Anesthetists (AANA) PR Committee’s Student Mentoring Program.
 The purpose of the Mentoring Program is to provide a positive, welcoming, motivational and educational experience to student leaders through mentoring by experienced Certified Registered Nurse Anesthetists (CRNAs).
 Students are nominated for the Mentoring Program by their school’s program administrators.
 Amanda was chosen for consistently demonstrating leadership qualities and skills.
 Congratulations Amanda!

-Angela Coladonato, DNP Student at the Jefferson School of Nursing received a special projects grant from the Southeastern Pennsylvania Organization of Nurse Leaders (SEPONL) to complete her DNP Practice Inquiry Project titled "The Impact of Nurse Leader Emotional Intelligence on Staff Nurse Job Satisfaction”.
+Angela Coladonato, DNP Student at the Jefferson College of Nursing received a special projects grant from the Southeastern Pennsylvania Organization of Nurse Leaders (SEPONL) to complete her DNP Practice Inquiry Project titled "The Impact of Nurse Leader Emotional Intelligence on Staff Nurse Job Satisfaction”.

 Sitha Dy, a current DNP student with a projected graduation date of 2017, won the Hospital of the University of Pennsylvania's 2014 Quality and Safety Award for her submission on "Multi-Facet Approach in Centralizing Falls Prevention".
 There were over 110 submissions for the award.
 Congratulations to Sitha!

-Jefferson School of Nursing Doctor of Nursing Practice (DNP) and Master of Science in Nursing (MSN) students were recognized for their exceptional work and performance at the Class Night Awards on August 20, 2014.
+Jefferson College of Nursing Doctor of Nursing Practice (DNP) and Master of Science in Nursing (MSN) students were recognized for their exceptional work and performance at the Class Night Awards on August 20, 2014.